Jayce1kk/GSDP/README.md

 ### TODO

-- We will open-source the **complete data, synthsis pipleline and model** after this manuscript being accept immediately.
+- We will open-source the **complete data, synthsis pipleline and models** after this manuscript being accept immediately.

 ### Overview